Choose Comparative Biosciences to learn from outstanding researchers who are advancing human, animal, and environmental health.

 Prospective students are encouraged to read Comparative Biosciences faculty biosketches and websites (if available).
 Students are encouraged to contact faculty whose research they are interested in to determine if the faculty is recruiting graduate students in the coming year.
 See list of department faculty.

-Our deadlines are December 15 for admission for the following Fall semester, and June 1 for admission for the following Spring semester.
+Generally, our deadlines are December 15 for admission for the following Fall semester, and June 1 for admission for the following Spring semester.
+However, we do accept applications after these deadlines.
+Please reach out to the CB Graduate Program for more information.

 1. Review the program descriptions